Shopping for Commercial Space? Here Are 13 Types of Retail Properties

 6. Factory Outlets

-Not to be confused with fashion centers, a factory outlet center is primarily for clothing manufacturers and retailers to locate their outlet stores.
+What are factory outlets?
+A factory outlet center is primarily for clothing manufacturers and retailers to sell discounted and overstock goods.
 However, shoppers also find a number of household brands at outlet centers, as well.
 Outlet stores are where brands sell products that may have been overstocked, closed out, or reduced in price for a number of different reasons.
 They will generally be 50,000 to 400,000 square feet in space.
 However, they draw customers in from a large radius of 25 to 75 miles.

-There were around 350 outlet centers in the U.S. in 2017; according to Outlet Bound, there are just over 220 outlet centers in the U.S. as of 2023.
+How many outlet centers still exist in the U.S.?
+Outlet Bound lists just over 220 outlet centers in the U.S. as of 2025.

 7. Out Parcel

+What’s an out parcel?
 This classification of real estate involves parcels of land that are part of a larger piece of property.
 These parcels are then leased out to individual retail tenants like fast-food restaurants, shops, and others.
-Other types of CRE that we mention may out parcel land to retail, as this model can be used with shopping centers and strip malls, for example.
+Other types of retail CRE may out parcel land to retail, as this model can be used with shopping centers and strip malls, for example.
+Common uses of out-parcels are banks and fast-food restaurants.

 8. Big Box Retailers